 The Dude had seen a couple in the past, figured out what he wanted, and moved on.
 However, since this fine establishment was a bit busy, and his food took some time to arrive, he had a good chance to watch various people interact with the machine.

-I observed that there were three distinct classes of users:
+He observed that there were three distinct classes of users:

 The expert - whether they had seen it before, or just intuitively knew what to do, they quickly navigated the array of choices into finding what they want, and dispensed their soda.
 Time spent: < 15 seconds.